AlexStormwood/web-pokemon-card/README.md

 # Web Pokemon Card

 Just a sandbox repo so I can try and build this one thing in particular, in isolation from a larger project.

+Not meant for actual usage in any particular project.

+There'll be a nice, professional, proper package similar to this coming from the [BigfootDS](https://github.com/BigfootDS) account soon.

 ## Demo